volkanakyel/gamer-form-service/README.md

 # Gamer Form Services

-Welcome to Gamer Form Services - a Vue 3 application utilizing TypeScript and the Composition API.
+Welcome to Gamer Form Services - a Vue 3 application with Tailwind utilizing TypeScript and the Composition API.
 This application is a dynamic, user-friendly multi-step form tailored for the gaming community.
 Users can choose their ideal gaming plan, add extras, and checkout with ease.
 Our form ensures a seamless experience, equipped with step navigation and comprehensive input validations, ensuring every detail is perfect.

 Inspired by Frontend Mentor